rgreinho/tfpy/_sources/README.rst.txt

 ``tfpy`` is a thin wrapper around `terraformpy`_, aiming at providing a well defined structure to organize your `terraform`_ stacks and leverage the power of Python to define them rather than using `HCL`_.

+The goal is to have a repository layout inspired from `Ansible <https://docs.ansible.com/ansible/latest/user_guide/playbooks_best_practices.html#directory-layout>`_ where the stacks are driven by the variables.

 For more information regarding how to create your stacks, please refer to the official `terraformpy`_ documentation.